parthbadgire-code/iiitl-connect/README.md

 This platform is built exclusively for the IIITL community.
 It enforces authentication strictly to users logging in with a valid `@iiitl.ac.in` Google Workspace account.
 Guest access is heavily restricted, and role-based access control (Guest, Student, Club Admin, Faculty, Super Admin) dictates platform capabilities.

 ---
-Maintained with ❤️ by the IIITL Web Wing.
+Developed with ❤️ by Parth.